OTCompa/ZoneFbx/README.md

 is a program that exports FFXIV zones to FBX format, complete with textures and proper hierarchy/object grouping.

-This fork of ZoneFbx is a rewrite of the original in C# with some mappings to C++ code to utilize the FBX SDK.
+This version of ZoneFbx is a rewrite of the original in C# with some mappings to C++ code to utilize the FBX SDK.
 A large amount of the logic is kept 1:1 with the original.
 In other words, I have 0 idea what I'm doing.

 # Issues